——— Are you coming to ———

 to a selection of 170 gastronomic establishments with an excellent value for money.
 As in the previous case, it is a multilingual edition in Spanish, Catalan, English, French and Mandarin.

 • Barcelona Then and Now.
-This unique app shows in images how the Catalan capital has evolved in the last century, and compares old photos of the main places of interest with its current equivalent.
+This unique app shows images of how the Catalan capital has evolved in the last century, and compares old photos of the main places of interest with their current equivalent.

 • La Barcelona de Gaudí.
-It offers an audio guide of more than an hour about 11 of the most important constructions that Antoni Gaudí bequeathed to the city.
+It offers an hour-long audio guide covering 11 of the most important constructions that Antoni Gaudí bequeathed to the city.
 In this case, it can be used in Spanish, Catalan, English and French.

 • La Barcelona Medieval.
-This mobile application offers a journey in time to take the traveler to the XII century, and that reveals the main Romanesque and Gothic buildings of the Catalan capital.
+This mobile application offers a journey in time to take the traveler to the XIIth century, and reveals the main Romanesque and Gothic buildings of the Catalan capital.
 It is in Spanish, Catalan, English and French.

 • mTrip.
 In addition to providing information on monuments, it allows you to create personalized tourist itineraries.
 Its price is 4,99 euros.